 The referendum was the first step of the ambitious showman.
 After reaching enough votes for the referendum to be considered in the parliament (but not necessarily enacted), Trifonov and his team took the next step.
 The parliament did not approve the proposed changes which led to an attempt of the establishment of a party ‘Nyama Takava Darzhava’ (‘No Such State’, NTV (*)) in October 2019.
 Much like in the case of Volodymyr Zelenskyi in Ukraine with his TV show (‘Sluha Narodu’, ‘Servant of the People’) the chosen name of Tifonov for his movement is a title of his own popular song, in an attempt to attract voters.
 The team of the talk show happened to be the founding members.
 The showman, however, did not repeat the manoeuvre of his Croatian colleague and referred to the project as a ‘political product’ because of widespread negative attitudes towards political parties existing in Bulgaria.

 Counting on his popularity seemed to be a successful formula, since the party had 8,3% on the first poll it was included in, making it the 4th most popular in overall.
-The court rejected the registration of the party but it did not stop the showman, who announced that he would set his project up under the name ‘Ima Takav Narod’ (‘There Are Such People’, ITN (*)).
+The court rejected the registration of the party but it did not stop the showman, who announced that he would set his project up under the name ‘Ima Takav Narod’ (‘There Is Such a People’, ITN (*)).
 The party finally got registered in February 2020.
 As expected, Slavi Trifonov became the leader and his former screenwriters became deputy chairman of ITN.
 Nevertheless, the polls have shown stable results for his party making it the 4th or even the 3rd most popular one in the country.

 The denial of Trifonov to call his movement a party is just one aspect of his public image.
 His rhetoric is focused on ‘empowering the people’ versus corrupted elites.
 Claiming to support the enactment of more direct democracy, he has stepped carefully and strategically into politics since 2016.
 In the still-ongoing COVID-19 situation, he and his team focused on severely criticizing the government for the self-isolation measures hoping to attract those most economically affected by it.
 The long-term future of the ‘political product’ remains uncertain, though a recent poll indicates that ITN has only gained support amidst the COVID pandemic.